 Robert Barsky, Faculty Head of West House

 West House provides modern features in a classic structure.
 The building was completely renovated in 1986 and received new finishes and furnishing in the summers of 2005 and 2006.
-West houses approximately 112 first-year men and women on separate floors, mostly in traditional double rooms.
-A resident adviser lives on each floor.
+West House is residence to approximately 112 first-year men and women on separate floors, mostly in traditional double rooms.
+A Resident Adviser lives on each floor.

 The Faculty Head of House lives in an apartment on the first floor.
 Also located on the first floor is a large laundry, two seminar rooms, music practice rooms, a study area, and a full-sized kitchen for the House.
 West House was built in 1922.